Ideas for filling a sketchbook

 This has got to be one of my favourite ways to fill a sketchbook.
 If you regularly read my posts you’ll know that I love to spend a day at a garden, filling multiple pages with sketches of the florals, plants and scenery around me.
 I’ve been trying to get better at taking a sketchbook with me to other places too, and draw what I see around me - but this is something I definitely need to get better at (I always struggle to draw when I’m with other people - I’m much better at it when I’m alone!).

 I always prefer the drawings I create form life.
-They’re more free, they don’t feel forced, and I even like the little imperfections - like the little ink spatters from the rain on that page from my day at Kew last month.
+They’re more free, they don’t feel forced, and I even like the little imperfections - the little ink spatters from a quick rain shower, or the dirt on my sketchbook cover from placing it on the ground.

 If you are nervous of drawing in public, I’d suggest starting small.
 Take a small sketchbook, with just a few basic supplies so you don’t have to spread out too much.
 Find a bench (preferably one where no one can stand behind you) and try to just start.
 For me, once I get in to a drawing I feel much more relaxed and I forget about the people around me.